Learn why kids love sweets, how to handle your child’s love of sweet foods, and how you can help keep a healthy balance to his diet.

 Is a Sugar Addiction in Kids Real?

-You can rest-assured: There is no evidence that a real sugar addiction is a thing in kids.
+Not in the same way as a person can be addicted to drugs.
+So you can rest-assured: There is no evidence that sugar addiction is a thing in kids.

 Do they get excited when they can eat them?
 Probably.